lucj/IoT-demo-project/step6/README.md

 ## About Grafana

+Grafana enables to create great looking dashboard, just have a look at the following one... neat is'nt it ?

+![Grafana dashboard example][./images/00-grafana-dashboard-example]

 Checking the official Grafana image from the [Docker Hub](https://hub.docker.com/r/grafana/grafana/) we get information on how to run the application and which port needs to be exposed.
 This is as easy as this: